coding-dojo-data-science/data-viz-mock-belt-exam/README.md

 </li>
 </ul>

-<li>The dates in the Date column should be formatted as 4-digit-year 2-digit-month 2-digit-day (e.g. “2020-01-31”)
+<li>Convert the Date column to a Datetime index.

 <li>Set the Date column as the index
 </li>